 Healthy Gluten-Free Strawberry Crisp!
 This is an easy rustic free-form oat topping that becomes naturally moistened as it bakes into a buttery flavor.
 I like to use monk fruit sugar in the topping making it sugar-free.
-It is delectable served warm with a scoop of dairy-free whipped topping or ice cream.
+It is delectable served warm with a scoop of sugar-free whipped cream, dairy-free whipped topping, or ice cream.

 Fresh strawberries are summers staple item and we can’t seem to get enough of them!
 This glorious ruby red juicy fruit is the most delicious picked straight off the vine and turned into homemade strawberry jam, strawberry crisp, strawberry granola crumble, turmeric strawberry lemonade, gluten-free strawberry cake and I have so many more healthy strawberry recipes up my sleeve that I am dying to share!
 Oh if only I had more time in the day….